-- 3. All open space areas must be part of a larger continuous and integrated open space system within the overall site being developed. - 4.
-All dwelling units must be grouped into clusters with each cluster surrounded by common open space. - Except as provided in paragraph 6 below, a maximum of 10 percent of the area of any required common open space in a cluster residential subdivision may be occupied by buildings or other impervious surface. - Open space in a cluster residential subdivision may be used for hike and bike trails, agriculture, conservation, preservation of native habitat and other natural resources, storm water management, or historic or scenic purposes without counting toward the 10 percent maximum impervious coverage limitation in paragraph 5 above. - No area of common open space may be less than 30 feet in its 7. smallest dimension or less than 10,000 square feet in area.
-Common open space not meeting this standard is not counted toward the total required 35 percent common open space requirement for a cluster residential subdivision. - Natural features must generally be maintained in their natural condition, but may be modified to improve their appearance, or restore their overall condition and natural processes.
-Permitted modifications may include: - Woodland, meadow or wetland management; a. - b.
+- 4. All dwelling units must be grouped into clusters with each cluster surrounded by common open space. - 5.
+Except as provided in paragraph 6 below, a maximum of 10 percent of the area of any required common open space in a cluster residential subdivision may be occupied by buildings or other impervious surface. - 6.
+Open space in a cluster residential subdivision may be used for hike and bike trails, agriculture, conservation, preservation of native habitat and other natural resources, storm water management, or historic or scenic purposes without counting toward the 10 percent maximum impervious coverage limitation in paragraph 5 above. - 7.
+No area of common open space may be less than 30 feet in its smallest dimension or less than 10,000 square feet in area.
+Common open space not meeting this standard is not counted toward the total required 35 percent common open space requirement for a cluster residential subdivision. - 8.
+Natural features must generally be maintained in their natural condition, but may be modified to improve their appearance, or restore their overall condition and natural processes.
+Permitted modifications may include: - a.
+Woodland, meadow or wetland management; - b.
 Streambank protection; or - c.
-Buffer area landscaping. - A minimum of 80 percent of the area of existing woodlands on the pre-developed site must be contained within common open space.
+Buffer area landscaping. - 9.
+A minimum of 80 percent of the area of existing woodlands on the pre-developed site must be contained within common open space.
 Up to 20 percent of the area of existing woodlands may be located within proposed lots or removed for residential development.
-This limitation may be exceeded under the following conditions: - The site is primarily wooded and development at the a. permitted density would not be possible without encroaching further into the woodlands. - Any encroachment on woodlands beyond 20 percent must be the minimum needed to achieve the maximum permitted density.
+This limitation may be exceeded under the following conditions: - a.
+The site is primarily wooded and development at the permitted density would not be possible without encroaching further into the woodlands. - b.
+Any encroachment on woodlands beyond 20 percent must be the minimum needed to achieve the maximum permitted density.